-As a part of the Division of Finance, Financial Management Operations is an employee-centric organization that provides accounting services in partnership with our stakeholders.
+As a part of the Division of Finance and Operations, Financial Management Operations is an employee-centric organization that provides accounting services in partnership with our stakeholders.
 By promoting high standards of efficiency, integrity, innovation and customer satisfaction, we ensure financial compliance and accountability to Texas A&M University and its constituents.

 We will exceed customers' expectations for superior performance and service through an employee-centric culture.